mapbox/mbxmapkit/README.md

 MBXMapKit
 ---------

+**MBXMapKit is deprecated in favor of the [Mapbox iOS SDK](http://github.com/mapbox/mapbox-ios-sdk) 2.0.0 and above.
+The future of Mapbox maps is vector rendering, and Apple shows no signs of allowing custom vector rendering in MapKit, so we recommend that you use the OpenGL-based Mapbox iOS SDK 2.0.0 instead.**

 MBXMapKit extends Apple's MapKit to integrate with maps hosted on [Mapbox](http://mapbox.com), combining the performance of native maps with convenience and integration similar to [Mapbox.js](http://mapbox.com/mapbox.js).
 With MBXMapKit, your app is responsible for providing and managing its own `MKMapView` instance, while MBXMapKit provides tile overlays, annotations, and an offline map downloader so you can easily display maps from Mapbox both online and offline.

 [![](https://raw.github.com/mapbox/mbxmapkit/packaging/screenshot.png)]()